ekcaroline/Password-Management-Program/README.md

 ## Important Notes
 The program employs bcrypt for secure password hashing.
-The AES encryption and decryption code is provided but commented out.
-You can uncomment it and use it to encrypt and decrypt passwords.

 ## Author

 This program is created by Caroline Ek and Alexander Au.
 Feel free to contact me if you have any questions or suggestions.